 Protects you from UV rays

-But you should be careful when using this spice on your skin.
+But it would be best to be careful when using this spice on your skin.
 Using too much of it may leave a yellow shade on your skin.

 For mild to moderate depression